vincentFlorquin/blogdown.source/README.md

 - Open your terminal in the root directory of this local repository, and make sure the public directory is erased while hugo server is shut down (`rm -rf public`).

-- Make sure you have and SSH key and the public part is uploaded into your Github account:
+- Make sure you have an SSH key and the public part is uploaded into your Github account:

 ```
 ssh-keygen -t rsa -b 4096 -C "phgrosjean@sciviews.org"